MicrosoftDocs/win32/desktop-src/SysInfo/32-bit-and-64-bit-application-data-in-the-registry.md

 ---
-Description: 'On 64-bit Windows, portions of the registry entries are stored separately for 32-bit application and 64-bit applications and mapped into separate logical registry views using the registry redirector and registry reflection, because the 64-bit version of an application may use different registry keys and values than the 32-bit version.
-There are also shared registry keys that are not redirected or reflected.' ms.assetid: '08dc034c-15ce-41d9-8e74-a49b61ad40a6'
+Description: On 64-bit Windows, portions of the registry entries are stored separately for 32-bit application and 64-bit applications and mapped into separate logical registry views using the registry redirector and registry reflection, because the 64-bit version of an application may use different registry keys and values than the 32-bit version.
+There are also shared registry keys that are not redirected or reflected. ms.assetid: 08dc034c-15ce-41d9-8e74-a49b61ad40a6
-title: '32-bit and 64-bit Application Data in the Registry'
+title: 32-bit and 64-bit Application Data in the Registry ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # 32-bit and 64-bit Application Data in the Registry